work-abhisheksingh/PGDAC/README.md

-# PGDAC
+## PGDAC
-## This Contains my assignmwnts and work done during academics.
+# This contains my assignments and work done in the academics.